pousse-cafe/pousse-cafe.github.io/documentation.md

 Aggregate Root's ``emitDomainEvent`` method queues the Domain Event for emission after the Aggregate is successfully persisted.

-#### Aggregate life-cycle hooks
+### Aggregate life-cycle hooks

-An Aggregate's life-cycle is modified by 3 operation types:
+An Aggregate is modified by 3 operation types:

 - Creation
 - Update